uofuseismo/urts/README.md

 Utah Real-Time Seismology is the next generation real-time seismic system in development at University of Utah Seismograph Stations.
 Its innovations are

-   1. Distributed and scalable processing modules.
+   1. Distributed, scalable seismic processing algorithms.
-   2. Modules that leverage machine learning modules.
+   2. Modules that utilize machine learning.

 # Status